mgatelabs/SCN-VR/README.md

 SCN-VR
 ======

-This is a iOS 8.x static library for rendering VR content with SceneKit.
+This is a iOS 8.1+ static library for rendering VR content with SceneKit.

-I would not use this quite yet, the demos have not been uploaded yet.
+A Hello World demo has also been provided that has profile support.

 Setting Up
 ======